 Routes into Teaching

-Colchester Teacher Training Consortium offers graduates two main routes into teaching:
+Colchester Teacher Training Consortium offers graduates three main routes into teaching:

 - School Direct Training Programme (Tuition fee)